ckevinhill/ckhill-blog/content/posts/automation-is-governance.md

 * Model Catalog population - automate the collection of model meta-data into Model Catalog at creation time.
 * Model performance monitoring - automatically integrate ongoing model telemetrics or provide access to standardized libraries to support model telemetric collection.

-Most of the above _should_ be considered a requirement for any modern ML project but are often dropped due to capacity or knowledge constraints.
+Most of the above _should_ be considered a requirement for any modern ML project but are often dropped due to capacity or knowledge constraints (stewardship and quality as an after-thought).
 Automation (and standardization) can turn this from this from a low-compliance, high-effort activity into a delighter for Data Scientists, Engineering and Governance organizations.

+Ultimately this increases efficiency - but also reduces chances for bugs via reapplication, introduces levers for quality assessment via "batteries included" templates, and increases centralized visibility via consistent, easily understood approaches and pre-integrated metric and meta-data collection.

 This is likely not a one-off effort but wil require continual organization effort to continue to reduce manual effort over time.

 ## Trade-off